 What is Natural Mobility

-Natural Mobility includes a range of 5 methods that are integrated into one congruent system.
-These roots can be combined in various ways, allowing you to focus on self-healing, mobility development, physical adaptability, or a balanced approach in your training sessions.
+Natural Mobility includes a range of 5 disciplines that are integrated into one congruent system.
+These practices can be combined in various ways, allowing you to focus on self-healing, mobility development, physical adaptability, or a balanced approach in your training sessions.

 Natural movement usually makes up the emphasis of our practice sessions.
 These are practical movements that can re-calibrate the way we move in daily life, or be used to build an entire workout program.
 Whether you are working on fitness or healing, this is a vital part of the process.
 The five main categories of natural movement include ground movements, bipedal movements, hanging movements, movements of manipulation, and aquatic movements.